sh-lee-prml/BigVGAN/README.md

 - ✔ (Middle)Upsampling (44,100) -->Low-pass filter (rolloff=0.5, modified torchaudio)
 - (Right) Upsampling (44,100) -->Low-pass filter (rolloff=0.25, modified torchaudio)

-I will update the source code of modified resampling tommorow.
+I will update the source code of modified resampling tommorrow.
 Please do not use this repository for a while...

 ## 2022-06-13 (VITS with BigVGAN)